Vietnam work permit for foreigners: Step-by-step guide

 To avoid these serious consequences, both employers and foreign workers should follow Vietnam’s work permit requirements carefully.

-A work permit will no longer be valid in these eight situations:
+A woYour work permit becomes invalid in these eight cases:

 FAQs about Vietnam work permits